 To reach this place, you can either take a taxi or hitchhike from Jolfa and walk up the last 1km to the Monastery, although, it may be difficult for elderlies.
-The church is located in Jolfa, surrounded by a sunning greenery area; climbing up the mountain behind the monastery would let you enjoy the appealing view of the valley.
+The church is located in Jolfa, surrounded by a stunning greenery area; climbing up the mountain behind the monastery would let you enjoy the appealing view of the valley.

-The monastery is locatd near Jolfa; having arrived in Jolfa by train or bus, take a taxi to the church.
+The monastery is located near Jolfa; having arrived in Jolfa by train or bus, take a taxi to the church.
 However, you should walk a distance of about 300 meters uphill, which may be difficult for some elderlies.

 9 am – 6 pm

-The Kandovan village with its interesting architecture, is said to have been partly created by volcanic debris from a strong Mt.
+The Kandovan village with its interesting architecture is said to have been partly created by volcanic debris from a strong Mt.
 Sahand eruption hundreds of years ago.
 The lava material was probably thrown out and accumulated over the years and later deformed naturally due to wind or water erosion.